A partnership between the Foundation and CA Romania to support microfinance

 “We are likely to experience a potential increase in the delinquency portfolio and a reduction in credit demand.
 This increase in delinquency is expected to be around 2%, but our portfolio growth will undoubtedly slow down.” – Cambodian Microfinance Institution

-Surprisingly, a few partners believe they are no more at risk than usual.
+Surprisingly, some partners believe they are no more at risk than usual.
 These reactions come from institutions that are mostly located in rural areas.

 “Overall, since our clients are mainly rural (70%), we expect that they will not experience a significant deterioration in their business or income due to the increase in the prices of their agricultural products.
 We will have a clearer picture in the second half of April.” – Kyrgyzstan Microfinance Institution